 What do you think about the response from religious groups?

 By and large the Atheist Bus Campaign was well-received and many religious people commented positively that the buses opened debate, rather than trying to shut debate down.

 One attempt to silence the adverts by Christian Voice was rejected by the Advertising Standards Authority who said that while they could not rule on the ‘substantiation’ of the claims, they did conclude that the adverts were ‘unlikely to mislead or to cause serious or widespread offence.’

 The adverts have also prompted further campaigns from three Christian organisations.
-Then-Chief Executive of Humanists UK, Hanne Stinson, said ‘We entirely support free expression and freedom of belief, and so fully support the right of these Christian groups to place their ads on buses… Our ads were positive and peaceful.
+Our then-Chief Executive, Hanne Stinson, said ‘We entirely support free expression and freedom of belief, and so fully support the right of these Christian groups to place their ads on buses… Our ads were positive and peaceful.
 They didn’t say, for example, that religious people were “fools”, unlike one of the response ads being run, which says that “The fool hath said in his heart, there is no God.”’

-The huge support for the Atheist Bus Campaign has shown how many non-religious people there are who want their voice to be heard.
-Humanists UK needs your help to make that happen.
+The huge support for the Atheist Bus Campaign showed how many non-religious people there are who want their voice to be heard.
+We need your help to make that happen.

-Humanists UK is the national charity supporting and representing people who seek to live good lives without religious or superstitious beliefs.
-We promote Humanism, run numerous campaigns for an open society, a secular state and a rational humanist approach to public ethical issues and work in education in both schools and to the public at large.
+We are the national charity supporting and representing people who seek to live good lives without religious or superstitious beliefs.
+We promote humanism, run numerous campaigns for an open society, a secular state and a rational humanist approach to public ethical issues and work in education in both schools and to the public at large.

 You can donate to our work, promoting humanism, campaigning on ethical and policy issues, on education and faith schools, and supporting the Humanist Ceremonies network across the UK.